OULibraries/views_bootstrap/README.md

 # views_bootstrap
 This is OU libraries customized version of views bootstrap layouts.
-We reco
+We recommend using the original